ceurws/ceur-make/README.md

 * [GNU make](http://www.gnu.org/software/make/) (any recent version should be sufficient)
 * [GNU bash](http://www.gnu.org/software/bash/) (any recent version should be sufficient)
 * [Saxon-HE 9](http://saxon.sourceforge.net) (other XSLT 2 processors might work as well, but the Makefile currently assumes Saxon, and ceur-make has been tested with Saxon-HE 9.5)
+  * Java Runtime Environment (JRE, for Saxon)
 * Optional:
   * [Perl 5](http://www.perl.org/) (for processing EasyChair proceedings; any recent version should be sufficient)
   * TeX (for generating an all-in-one proceedings file; any recent version should be sufficient; tested with [TeX Live 2012](http://www.tug.org/texlive/))

-On a recent Linux all of these components (except maybe Saxon) should be installable via the central package manager.
+On a recent Linux all of these components (except maybe Saxon) should be installable via the central package manager, if they are not yet installed anyway.
 On Mac OS, most components should be installable via [MacPorts](http://www.macports.org/) or [Fink](http://fink.thetis.ig42.org/), on Windows via [Cygwin](http://cygwin.com/).
+For Saxon, it suffices to download its distribution for Java, and to unzip the `saxon9he.jar` file from the ZIP file, and to put it into some user directory.

 ceur-make has so far been tested on Linux and Windows (using Cygwin); [reports] [5] from users of other systems are welcome.